Medical and Dental Insurance for Orthodontics

 Once the medical insurance process begins, what does the timeline look like for patients?

+It can unfortunately take quite a bit of time.
+I usually give it six months – mostly because anytime you have any communication with an insurance company, they then have 30 days to respond.
 So that means that if I were to submit something two weeks before treatment starts, insurance might not respond until two weeks after treatment has started.
 At that point, the response can simply be, “we need another x-ray.”
 So I send that in and they have another 30 days to respond.
+Sometimes it’s quicker, and sometimes it’s longer, but six months is probably the average until we know whether treatment is approved.

 What is communication with the family like during this time?